 Associate of Applied Science (A.A.S.) in Natural Horsemanship

 - This two-year degree program gives students the opportunity to learn some of the skills of natural horsemanship and obtain a career in many equine-related fields.

 The U.S. equine industry is a 100 billion dollar a year industry that offers a wide range of equine-related professions.
 Some common careers that graduates are prepared for include:

 ▪ Equine Nutritional Consultant

 ▪ Mounted Tour Guide

-Additionally, the program can provide students with an undergraduate education for post-graduate studies in Veterinary Medicine, Law, and others.
+Additionally, the program provides students with an undergraduate education that prepares them for post-graduate studies in Veterinary Medicine, Law, and other fields.